 - Grande Dame: Henrietta Lowell in "Charlie Chan's Secret", and surprisingly, she's also a Cool Old Lady.

-- Invisible Writing: One mystery Charlie Chan in Shanghai has some writing on a piece of linen.
+- Invisible Writing: One mystery (possibly Charlie Chan in the Secret Service) has some writing on a piece of linen.
 The glyphs appear to be Chinese, but Chan declares them as gibberish.
 He then points out that, despite plenty of writing paper available, the marks were made on cloth.
 Chan rinses the linen in a bowl of water, which washes away some of the ink, but leaves the true message in broken Roman letters intact.

 - Lawyer-Friendly Cameo: Charlie Chan-type characters show up in a number of works, usually as affectionate parodies.
 For instance: